gbondo-am/gbondo-am.github.io/_portfolio/GIS programming.md

 ## Overview

 This project was built on the [Frei-Universitaet Berlin GEO-IT coursework](https://www.geo.fu-berlin.de/en/v/geo-it/gee/3-classification/3-2-classification-gee/index.html).
-It aimed at utilizing geospatial technologies for environmental monitoring and assessment.
+The main aim is using geospatial technologies for environmental monitoring and assessment.
 Remote sensing data and machine learning algorithms within Google Earth Engine were used to classify land cover in Ar-Raqqa, Syria.
-Land surface temperature (LST) layer was also overlaid on the map, to visualize the spatial variability of Temperature.
+A land surface temperature (LST) layer was also overlaid on the map, to visualize the spatial variability of Temperature.

 ## Method

-The Area of Interest (AOI) was classified into four land use classes (Water, Vegetation, Urban and barren).
-Training classes of the four land use classes were created using point geometry.
-Two models (CART model and Random Forest Model) were compared interms of accuracy socre.
-Final results of the classification showed that the Random Forest model had a 90% accuracy, while the CART model with a 86% accuracy.
+The Area of Interest (AOI) was classified into four land use classes (Water, Vegetation, Urban and barren) by creating training classes from point geometry.
+Two models (CART model and Random Forest Model) were compared in terms of accuracy socre.
+The final results of the classification showed that the Random Forest model had a 90% accuracy, while the CART model with a 86% accuracy.

 *Land use land cover mapping of Raqqa using CART and Random Forest supervised classification techniques*